REMASTERED — Episode 2: The Bloody Pit

 They said they saw lost miners carrying picks and shovels, only to watch them vanish moments later.

 Even the people in the village nearby told tales of odd shapes and muffled cries near the covered pit.
+Highly educated people, upon visiting the construction site, recorded similar experiences.

-Glenn Drowen, a correspondent for the local newspaper, wrote that the ghostly apparitions would appear briefly, then vanish, leaving no footprints in the snow, giving no answers to the miners' call.
+Glenn Drowen, a correspondent for the local newspaper, wrote that The ghostly apparitions would appear briefly, then vanish, leaving no footprints in the snow, giving no answers to the miners' call.

+Voices, lights, visions, and odd shapes in the dark.
 All the sorts of experiences we fear might happen to us when we step into a dark bedroom or basement.

-A full year after the accident, they reopened the shaft and drained out all 500 feet of of water.
+A full year after the accident, they reopened the shaft and drained out all 500 feet of water.
+They wanted to get back to work, but when they did, they discovered something horrific.

-Bodies and a raft.
+And a raft.

 Apparently, some of the men survived the falling drill bits and debris long enough that they managed to build a raft.